-The mission of the Center for Medical Innovation is to provide a service-oriented organization within the Penn State system to deliver economic and social value from Penn State medical innovation.
+The mission of the Center for Medical Innovation is to provide a service-oriented organization within the Penn State system to drive economic and social value from Penn State medical innovation.
 The Center provides guidance and support to streamline the process of moving innovative technologies through the commercialization pipeline to industry, to make a positive economic and social impact in the community.

 What Can CMI Do For You?